Lawsuit Investigation: Does Navy Federal Discriminate Against Black and Latino Mortgage Applicants?

 How Could a Lawsuit Help?

-Are you a Black, Latino or otherwise non-white individual who has applied for a mortgage at Navy Federal Credit Union?
+Are you a Black, Latino or otherwise non-white individual who was approved for a mortgage at Navy Federal Credit Union?
 Fill out the form on this page to learn more about what you can do.
 It costs nothing to get in touch, and you’re not obligated to take legal action after talking to someone about your rights.

 Before commenting, please review our comment policy.